Eziclip

-Compress Image — Shrink JPG, PNG & WebP Free, In Your Browser
+Compress & Convert Image — JPG, PNG, WebP & AVIF, In Your Browser

-Drop a folder of images, pick a compression level, and download them all as one zip — compared before/after, compressed in your browser, nothing uploaded.
+Drop a folder of images, pick a level and an output format, and download them all as one zip — compress, convert between JPG, PNG, WebP and AVIF, compared before/after, done right in your browser.

 Drop a file or click to choose